lorenasandoval88/confluenceLanding/README.md

 # confluenceLanding
-Lorena experimenting with landing UIs for Confluence
+Lorena experimenting with landing UIs for Confluence, live at https://episphere.github.io/confluenceLanding !